dbarrous/sdc_aws_base_docker_image/README.md

 |-|-|

 ### **Description**:
 This repository is to define the image to be used for the development environments (vscode `.devcontainers`) as well as the base container for the lambda functions.
-It includes all needed packages for development.
+It includes all needed packages for development

 This container is built and pushed to the public repo ECR automatically by AWS Codebuild.